How to Use Amazon Route 53 as an Integrated DNS Provider

 Synchronizing external changes

-1. Using the AWS console, make some changes to the records in your Amazon Route 53 zone.
+1. Using the AWS console, make changes to the records in your Amazon Route 53 zone.

 2. Using the DNSimple app, go to your DNSimple zone, and select Refresh records.